derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-28/03/2025 16:20:39 : 3 Database Admins walked into a NoSQL bar.
+29/03/2025 16:18:40 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What does pyjokes have in common with Adobe Flash?
-It gets updated all the time, but never gets any better.
+What do you mean 911 is only for emergencies?
+I've got a merge conflict.
 <!-- replace-with-joke ends -->